-Within Tibet at 30 km and 55 km depth (Fig. 9c,d), which are in the middle and lower crust (Fig. 9f), respectively, seismic wave speeds are generally slow compared to the surrounding regions (Fig. 9c,d).
-At 30 km, this presumably reflects elevated temperatures and the state of deformation of the Tibet crust, but at 55 km the apparent low wave speeds result because this is a mantle depth outside of Tibet.
-Wave speeds vary considerably across the plateau, however, as reflected by the somewhat patchy nature of the lowest wave speed anomalies observed in the central crust in Figure 10.
-The lowest wave speeds reside in northern Tibet mainly within the Qiangtang Terrane at 30 km depth but also extend into the Songpan-Ganzi Terrane.
-This low wave speed anomaly persists over the largest geographical area in Tibet, as seen in Figure 10, D-D'.
+[32] Within Tibet at 30 km and 55 km depth (Figures 9c and 9d), which are in the middle and lower crust (Figure 9f), respectively, seismic wave speeds are generally slow compared to the surrounding regions (Figures 9c and 9d).
+At 30 km depth, this presumably reflects elevated temperatures and the state of deformation of the Tibet crust, but at 55 km depth the apparent low wave speeds within Tibet compared to the surrounding areas result mainly because this depth is a mantle depth for the areas outside of Tibet and, therefore, have upper mantle velocities.
+Wave speeds vary considerably across the plateau, however, as reflected by the somewhat patchy nature of the lowest wave speed anomalies observed in the central crust in Figure 11.
+The lowest wave speeds reside in northern Tibet mainly within the Oiangtang Terrane at 30 km depth but also extend into the Songpan-Ganzi Terrane.
+This low wave speed anomaly persists over the largest geographical area in Tibet, as seen in Figure 11, D-D'.
 The anomaly appears to be shifted slightly northward to span the Qiangtang and Songpan-Ganzi Terranes at 55 km.
-Because resolution degrades west of 95°E longitude (e.g., Fig. 4), one must be cautious in interpreting the amplitude of anomalies in western Tibet.
+Because resolution degrades west of 95°E longitude (e.g., Figure 4), one must be cautious in interpreting the amplitude of anomalies in western Tibet.
 Beneath the low wave speed zone in the mid-crust beneath Tibet, seismic velocities increase quickly with depth from about 3.5 km/s at 40 km depth to about 4.0 km/s at the Moho over a thickness of about 15-20 km.
-As Figure 7 illustrates, however, shear wave speeds in the lower Tibetan crust depend on the parameterization.